iv4xr-project/aplib/docs/manual/firstTutorial.md

         })
         .lift() ;

-// attach the strategy to the goal, and make it a goal-tree:
+// attach the tactic to the goal, and make it a goal-tree:
-GoalTree topgoal = g10.withStrategy(guessing).lift() ;
+GoalTree topgoal = g10.withTactic(guessing).lift() ;

 // creating an agent; attaching a fresh state to it, and attaching the above goal to it: var agentX = new BasicAgent()